Morrison Stadium

 Morrison Stadium is a 6,000-seat soccer-specific stadium located between 17th and 19th Streets to the north of Cass Street, on the east side of the Creighton University campus in the NoDo neighborhood of Omaha, Nebraska.
-The main entrance and ticket window is located on the west side, at the intersection of California and Florence Blvd.
-(19th Street).
+The main entrance and ticket window is located on the west side, at the intersection of California and Florence Blvd (19th Street).

 The stadium is home to the Creighton Bluejays men's and women's soccer teams.
+It also hosts the USL League One club Union Omaha.

 History

 Designed by architectural firm DLR Group, the stadium opened in the fall of 2003 as the "Creighton Soccer Field".
 During this season, the facility was limited to the artificial playing surface and berm seating located on the east side of the field.
 The grandstand, reserved seating, upper-level suites, press box, and video board were completed in the fall of 2004 when the facility was renamed Michael G. Morrison, S.J.
 Stadium after the university's former president.

-The first goal scored in NCAA Competition was scored by US Soccer Legend Clint Dempsey on August 31, 2003, for Furman University.
+The first goal in NCAA competition was scored by future U.S. national team legend Clint Dempsey on August 31, 2003, for Furman University.

-The hill behind the north goal was renovated in 2013, making space for a player entrance and updated berm seating.
+The hill behind the north goal was renovated in 2013, making space for a field entrance and updated berm seating.
 Several suites and coaching offices were added to the second level of the stadium in 2017.
 A new videoboard was built in 2023.
 It stands 24 feet tall and 56.4 feet wide.

 Events

-In eleven seasons (through 2013) at Morrison Stadium, the Creighton men's soccer team owns an 89-17-13 record, while the Creighton women's soccer team has a 60-24-14 record.

-Morrison Stadium hosted the Missouri Valley Conference men's soccer tournament on three occasions and the women's soccer conference tournament six times.
-The stadium has also hosted 20 NCAA Division I soccer tournament matches (through 2024), including tournament quarterfinal matches in 2011 and 2014.
+Morrison Stadium has hosted many significant postseason matches including the Missouri Valley Conference men's soccer tournament on three occasions and the women's soccer conference tournament six times.
+The stadium has also hosted over 20 NCAA Division I soccer tournament matches, including quarterfinal matches in 2011 and 2014.

-Morrison Stadium is also the host for the Boys and Girls Nebraska State High School (NSAA) Class A and Class B Soccer State Championships in May.
-The attendance at the 2013 Class A Boys Soccer State Championship, won by Omaha South High over Creighton Prep, was estimated at 8,200, making it the highest attended soccer match ever in the state of Nebraska.
+Morrison Stadium is also the host for the boys and girls Nebraska high school (NSAA) Class A and Class B soccer state championships in May.

+The stadium became the new home for Union Omaha for the 2026 season.
+The USL League One club moved to Morrison after playing their home matches at Werner Park from 2020–2025.

 Morrison Stadium has also hosted the annual Kicks for a Cure fundraiser every spring since 2006.
 The goal of the event is to raise funds and awareness for local cancer research.

-Several adult amateur soccer teams have played their home games at the stadium over the years, including AFC Omaha and Bugeaters FC.
-Morrison Stadium has also hosted the Youth State Cup Finals.

-Creighton University and Morrison Stadium also host a variety of non-soccer events including pregame festivities for the College World Series, concerts, the Omaha Symphony, opening ceremonies for Nebraska Special Olympics, and other outdoor events.
+The stadium hosts a variety of non-soccer events including concerts, the Nebraska Special Olympics, and tailgating events for the College World Series hosted by Creighton University every summer.